 Offering an HRA to your domestic workforce

 HRAs are a great health benefits option for domestic employees.
 With an HRA, you provide your employees with an allowance for their health expenses.
-Employees submit a request for reimbursement, and qualifying health expenses are paid out, usually on their next paycheck.
+Employees request reimbursement, and qualifying health expenses are paid out, usually on their next paycheck.